oracle/rwloadsim/test/TEST.md

 Note that the test user MUST be named rwltest as a large number of test outputs contain the name of the test user.
 If you call it something else, you will get lots of differences.
-After modifying your copy of the file, you need to execute it as a DBA of your database or PDB if you database is multitenant.
+After modifying your copy of the file, it must be executed from your root container after changing your session to the actual PDB.
+You _cannot_ execute it from a DBA user in your PDB.

-To do this, you need to log in as sysdba to your root container and then switch session to your actual PDB.
+To create the user, you therefore need to log in as sysdba to your root container and then switch session to your actual PDB.
 ```
 sqlplus username/{password}@//hostname/service as sysdba